Huftarøy

-Huftarøy is the largest island in the municipality of Austevoll in Vestland county, Norway.
-The 50.4 km2 island lies in the Austevoll archipelago, just west of the Bjørnafjorden, south of the Korsfjorden, east of the Mokstrafjorden, and north of the Selbjørnsfjorden.
-The largest settlement on the island is the municipal centre of Storebø on the northern part of the island.
+Huftarøy is the largest island in Austevoll Municipality in Vestland county, Norway.
+The 50.4 km2 island lies in the Austevoll archipelago, just west of the Bjørnafjorden, south of the Krossfjorden, east of the Mokstrafjorden, and north of the Selbjørnsfjorden.
+The largest settlement on the island is the village of Storebø on the northern part of the island (Storebø is the administrative centre of the municipality.)

 Location

 The 1.53 km2 village of Storebø has a population (2013) of 1,322; giving the village a population density of 864 PD/km2.
 Austevoll Church (Austevoll kirke), located in the village of Storebø, is the main church for the island.
 Other villages on the island include Birkeland, Haukanes, Husavik, Kolbeinsvik, Otterå, and Vinnes.